 Floors including sub-floors

 Repair category 2

-Notes Staining noted to areas of flooring however this was found to be dry, where accessible for testing.
-Loose and uneven flooring noted.
-This should be investigated further when floor coverings are removed.
+Notes Sections of flooring are loose/uneven.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.